 Going into town?
-There’s a regular complimentary shuttle bus to and from MTR Tsuen Wan and Tsuen Wan West stations and Kowloon.
+There’s a regular complimentary shuttle bus to and from MTR Tsuen Wan and Tsuen Wan West stations

 Just in case you need a little background on Hong Kong, here are some instant facts.
 Don’t worry, there isn't a test!

 Hong Kong, is officially known as the Hong Kong Special Administrative Region of the People’s Republic of China (HKSAR).
 It was a British colony for 156 years until 1997, when it was transferred back to China.

 It is now an autonomous territory of China operating under a one country, two systems principle with its own laws, currency and administration.

 With a population of over 7 million, the territory is divided broadly into three regions: Hong Kong Island, Kowloon and the New Territories including the outlying islands.

 Hong Kong is one of the most open and freest trading territories in the world and one of the world’s leading international financial centres.
 Known as Asia’s World City, Hong Kong is home to people from almost every country in the world.
 The city has two official languages, Cantonese and English, but Putonghua the national language of China is also widely spoken and understood.

 Hong Kong has a sub-tropical climate with hot and humid summers (June to August) and cool and drier winters (December to February).
 Typhoons can be expected during summer and when typhoon no. 8 or above is issued by the Hong Kong Observatory, most businesses and shops close down and flights may be cancelled.
 For updated climate information, please click here.

 UTC/ GMT + 8 hours; no daylight saving time